Month: July 2026

 This was a planned strategy by the nuns.
 When they knew that you were likely to do the work, they could settle in to teaching you the skills you are supposed to have.

 The most important skills were not facts and figures.
 The critical expertise was the ability to make your own independent decisions.
 They also believed that you should maximize your potential in every subject and helped you through the process.
 Everything was expectation oriented.
 “Test scores and your long history at our school show that you have an aptitude for math.
-Of course you will master calculous and maybe quantum physics by your Sophomore year.”
+Of course you will master calculus and maybe quantum physics by your Sophomore year.”
 The IHM instructors taught me how to write.
 My strongest business talent was documenting and communicating complex business problems in written documents.
 I learned how to do that before I passed out of eighth grade.
 Our tenure at St. Thomas instilled us with a life long drive to gather real skills and it minimized any fear of competing and succeeding.
 The dedication and expertise of these phenomenal women truly improved the lives of thousands of students.

 St. Thomas gave us a strong push in the right direction but several other factors also had a big impact on our development.